The warehouse market blazes new trails

 The necessity to shorten delivery times is also having an effect on the extremely rapid growth of the courier industry, which is also betting on technology to make the final stage of deliveries more efficient and to make them quicker.
 Some companies no longer count their delivery times in hours but minutes.

 Customers want to receive their packages ever-more quickly and they are even prepared to pay extra for this.
-The answer to such requirements will be that the placement of warehouses as close to the consumer as possible will become more and more important
+The answer to such requirements will be that the placement of warehouses as close to the consumer as possible will become more and more important – adds the 7R professional.

 Data centres in bloom